 Setting Apache Ant environment variables

 Apache Ant or ANT is a command-line tool for driving software processes.
-In Provar, ANT can be used to run a Provar test suite via the command line or using a Continuous Integration (CI) server such as Jenkins.
-This is achieved by configuring and executing Provar Compile and Run tasks in ANT, using a build file.
+In Provar, Apache Ant environment variables can run a Provar test suite via the command line or a Continuous Integration (CI) server such as Jenkins.
+This is achieved by configuring and executing Provar Compile and Run tasks in ANT using a build file.

-Before a build file can be generated, first make sure that you have Apache Ant and Java JDK installed, and that their environment variables have been correctly configured.
+Before generating a build file, ensure that you have Apache Ant and Java JDK installed and that their environment variables have been correctly configured.
 Follow the steps below to complete these actions.

 Start by downloading and installing Apache Ant.

 To download Apache Ant, visit this page.
-(In case this link is not available, visit the Apache website, go to the downloads section, select a mirror site directory, then navigate to ant/ and then binaries/).
-Choose your preferred version (1.8 or later), then download the version file ending in bin.zip, e.g. apache-ant-1.9.4-bin.zip.
+(If this link is unavailable, see the Apache website, go to the downloads section, select a mirror site directory, then navigate to ant/ and binaries/).
+Choose your preferred version (1.8 or later), then download the version file ending in bin.zip, e.g., apache-ant-1.10.9-bin.zip.

 Note: Earlier versions of Provar may work but have not been tested.

 Once the file has been downloaded, extract it to your preferred location.
-Take a note of the directory, e.g. C:\apache-ant-1.10.7 or /Users/hetty.bw/apache-ant-1.10.7, as you will need to add this information to an environment variable (see below).
+Take note of the directory, e.g., C:\apache-ant-1.10.9 or /Users/hetty.bw/apache-ant-1.10.9, as you will need to add this information to an environment variable (see below).

 Setting the ANT_HOME Environment Variable On Windows